-A native of Syracuse, he graduated from Cornell University in 1987 with a double major in government and English.
-He and his wife live in the Washington D.C. area with their four children.
+He graduated from Cornell University in 1987 with a double major in English and government, and he lives outside Washington D.C. with his wife and children.